A variety of different factors are considered when underwriters are analyzing an applicant for approval for coverage.

 There are other risks that many may not be aware of.
 For example, because race car drivers are sitting for long periods of time, they also have lower life expectancies than people who stand more often.

 This is because people who sit for long stretches of time are at a higher risk of developing blood clots due to inactivity.
 These clots could essentially break free, causing a stroke – or even death – should it rush to the brain.

 Rock and Mountain Climbers

-Although rock and mountain climbing is not considered to be dangerous in and of itself, it can have some deadly components, causing an average of 25 people to die in the United States each year participating in this activity.
+Rock and mountain climbing is not considered to be dangerous in and of itself.
+But it can have some deadly components.
+It causes an average of 25 people to die in the United States each year.

-Because of this, it is enough to cause life insurance underwriters to more carefully analyze the applications of those who list rock and mountain climbing as an activity on their application for coverage.
+This causes life insurance underwriters to more carefully analyze applications that list rock and mountain climbing as an activity.

 Those who are approved for coverage may be required to pay a “flat extra” premium amount for their policy.
 This means that for every $1,000 in life insurance coverage that they are approved for, they may need to pay an additional $3.00 in premium cost.

-Certainly, those who participate in skydiving (and paragliding too) understand that there are plenty of potential dangers involved in this activity as well.
-Even with the rush of excitement that comes along with each dive, there are any number of things that could go wrong.
+Certainly, those who participate in skydiving understand that there are plenty of potential dangers involved in this activity.
+There’s a rush of excitement that comes along with each dive.
+But there are a number of things that could go wrong.

-Similar to rock climbers and pilots, when applying for life insurance, the underwriters will consider this activity, and will likely add an additional amount of premium to the cost of the policy.
+Similar to rock climbers and pilots, the underwriters will consider this activity.
+And will likely add an additional amount of premium to the cost of the policy.
 This is to help cover the additional amount of risk that the insurer is taking on.

 While it may not appear that scuba diving is as risky as skydiving or race car driving, this sport does, in fact, carry some risks.
 Therefore, life insurance underwriters will also consider it a bit differently when seeing this activity listed on an individual’s application for coverage.